 A cupbearer to a king is one of the most trusted officials – the king trusts him with his life every day.
 There were a number of Iranian kings called Artaxerxes.
 Without its walls, Jerusalem was open to every bandit raid on its inhabitants by the bikie/camel gangs of the day from the surrounding non-Jewish tribes.

-How important is prayer!
+How important prayer is for us!

-He prayed in the middle of a conversation!
+Nehemiah prayed in the middle of a conversation!

 Perhaps it was a close of the eyes, or a bow of the head for a moment.